 9. For patients with atrial fibrillation, including those with paroxysmal atrial fibrillation, for recommendations in favor of oral anticoagulation, the guidelines suggest dabigatran 150 mg twice daily rather than adjusted-dose VKA therapy (target INR range, 2.0-3.0).

 10. In patients with cryptogenic stroke and patent foramen ovale or atrial septal aneurysm, the guidelines recommend aspirin (50-100 mg/d) over no aspirin.

-Clinical Topics: Anticoagulation Management, Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Anticoagulation Management and Venothromboembolism, Congenital Heart Disease, CHD & Pediatrics and Prevention, Novel Agents, Exercise
+Clinical Topics: Anticoagulation Management, Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Anticoagulation Management and Venothromboembolism, Congenital Heart Disease, CHD and Pediatrics and Prevention, Novel Agents, Exercise

 Keywords: Vitamin K, Thrombolytic Therapy, Shock, Exercise, Warfarin, Hypotension, Venous Thromboembolism, Blood Pressure, Prothrombin, Lower Extremity, Fibrinolytic Agents, International Normalized Ratio, Heart Aneurysm, beta-Alanine, Thrombophilia, Outpatients, Benzimidazoles, Obesity, Morbid, Cardiovascular Diseases, Stroke, Pulmonary Embolism, Foramen Ovale, Patent, Venous Thrombosis, Hemorrhage